mrodrigues/mana-potion/README.md

 Do you need to limit some resource's creation rate?
 It's simple to do it with `ManaPotion`!

+The `ManaPotion` gem helps you validate any `ActiveRecord::Base` model so that no user will be able to create it faster than some given limit.
+Really useful when you're using an expensive API and don't want some user to bankrupt you.

 ## Installation

 Add this line to your application's Gemfile: